 Get out of the city and head to Congaree Swamp Fest near Congaree National Park for music, kiddie rides, and shuttles to SC’s only national park.
 Bring the immediate family, the extended family, and the friends of family – this free event is rooted in kinship and homegrown hospitality.

-The city brightens up for the weekend of the Famously Hot SC Pride Festival.
+The city brightens up and paints the town rainbow for the weekend of the Famously Hot SC Pride Festival.
 It’s an epicenter for entertainment with dynamite performers – think Lil’ Kim & Jordin Sparks as past headliners.
 Combine that with a parade and a positive, creative culture and you’ve got a recipe for breaking attendance records every year.

-Considered by many to be a signature Columbia music festival, Jam Room Music Festival encompasses food trucks, beer trucks, and live music featuring genres from bluegrass to heavy metal.
+Considered by many to be a signature Columbia music festival, Jam Room Music Festival encompasses food trucks, beer trucks, and live music featuring genres form bluegrass to heavy metal.
 It all comes together as a free street festival on Main Street.

 While Columbians love having a good time, locals are also just as eager to step up for a good cause.
 The Palmetto Health Foundation’s Walk for Life and Famously Hot Pink Half Marathon is the pinnacle event for breast cancer research in the Midlands and offers distances for beginners to half marathoners.

 Fried Oreos, rides, carnival games, and bright, Insta-worthy photos mean it's time for the South Carolina State Fair.
 This Columbia tradition is a statewide celebration of family fun and getting back to being a kid.
-Be sure to check out their concert lineup as they have been pulling in bigger artist names each year.
+Be sure to check out their concert lineup and what deep-friend concoction will be created this year.

 A Devine Night Out comes just in time to kick off the holiday shopping season.
 Full of upscale shopping and some of the city’s best bites, use this time to find unique gifts for friends and family (+ yourself) on this chic stretch of street in the Shandon neighborhood.